huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_instance.md

 * `description` - (Optional, String) Specifies the description of the dedicated instance.
   The description contain a maximum of `255` characters and the angle brackets (< and >) are not allowed.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the dedicated instance belongs.
+* `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID to which the dedicated instance belongs.
 This parameter is required for enterprise users.
-Changing this will create a new resource.

 * `bandwidth_size` - (Optional, Int) Specifies the egress bandwidth size of the dedicated instance.
   The valid value ranges from `0` to `2,000`.